medusajs/medusa/docs/content/modules/taxes/taxes.md

 Each region can use a different tax provider.
 By default, regions use the `system` tax provider.

+For example, the tax provider allows you to use the shipping address of the cart to create tax lines.

 ---

 ## Tax Lines